 Award: Tuition, housing, stipends for international travel and living expenses.

-Contact: Interested seniors should see Dean Runsdorf in the spring semester of junior year.
-See also: www.us-irelandalliance.org/mitchellscholarships.
+Contact: Interested seniors should see Dean Runsdorf early in the fall semester.
+See also: http://www.us-irelandalliance.org/

 MORTIMER HAYS-BRANDEIS TRAVELING FELLOWSHIP

 Purpose: To provide support toward living expenses and travel outside the United States for students who have proposed projects in the visual and fine arts, including art history, conservation, studio art, and photography.
 Applicants must have received an undergraduate degree no more than three years prior to the start of the fellowship.
 Graduating seniors are eligible.

 Award: $19,000 for one year: July 1 through June 30.

 Contact: Interested students should speak with Professor Tomas Vu-Daniel, at Columbia, in the fall of senior year.
 See also: www.brandeis.edu/programs/mhb/.

 NATIONAL PHYSICAL SCIENCE CONSORTIUM: GRADUATE FELLOWSHIPS IN THE PHYSICAL SCIENCES

 Purpose: To support doctoral study in the following fields at specified NPSC-member institutions: astronomy, chemistry, computer science, geology, materials science, mathematics, physics, and some engineering fields.
 Women and/or members of historically underrepresented minority groups are encouraged to apply.
 Candidates must be U.S. citizens, have a gpa of at least 3.0 and be: current seniors, or candidates for a terminal MA, or returning to school with no more than an MA, or first year graduate students in a Ph.D. program.

 Award: $16,000 per year, renewable.
 Fellows are required to accept two years of relevant, paid summer employment.